FoamScience/OpenFOAMDocsWebpages/content/en/blog/discussions/006-optimization-notes-part-1/index.md

 ## KdTree and radius-based searches

-After sweeping the existing C++ libraries capable of doing k-nearest neighbor (KNN) search with unsorted radius queries, I have reached the conclusion of using [nanoflann](https://github.com/jlblancoc/nanoflann) as a backend for such searches.
+When it comes to k-nearest neighbor (KNN) searches with unsorted radius queries in C++, I've decided to utilize [nanoflann](https://github.com/jlblancoc/nanoflann) as the backend for these operations.

-Their API is nice and easy to use but with one specific caveat: The dynamic `KdTree` is not trivial to use.
-After putting up some unit tests to the KdTree wrapper, I quickly discovered that changing the list of point positions we perform searches against is not fun.
-My current solution is to hash the current content of the list and check it again on each KNN search!
+Their API is user-friendly, but there's a specific challenge with the dynamic `KdTree`.
+During my testing of the KdTree wrapper, I noticed that modifying the list of point positions for searches can be tricky.
+To address this, I've implemented a solution where I hash the current list and compare it before each KNN search.

-If the list of points has been radically changed, the KdTree index will be invalid; so we need to reset it.
-But, if the list is only being appended to (no changes to old elements), the new points are added to the index.
+If the point list has undergone significant changes, the KdTree index becomes invalid and needs resetting.
+However, if the list only receives new points without alterations to old ones, I simply add the new points to the index.

-At this point, I have mainly three unanswered question:
+At this point, I have three key unanswered questions:
-- How efficient is to hash the point list?
+- What's the efficiency of hashing the point list?
-- How efficient OpenFOAM's implementation of Jenkins hasher is?
+- How efficient is OpenFOAM's implementation of the Jenkins hasher?
-- How efficient is to reset the KdTree index (compared to remove all points and add add the new ones)?
+- Is resetting the KdTree index efficient compared to removing all points and adding the new ones?